ibm-cloud-docs/cephaas/csi-setup-install.md

 5. Edit the following parameters in the **values.yaml**.

     * Add csiConfig.Deployment details in this format `https://<deployment-url>`
-    * Update externalSnapshotter.endabled to true
+    * Update externalSnapshotter.enabled to true
     * Update LicenseAccepted as true
     * Add your API Key in csiSecret.Token
     * Add secret name created in previous step under imagePullSecrets.name.